knights-lab/shi7/README.md

 At this point you should see the help screen printed out and SHI7 should be installed.

 # Using SHI7 (simplest method):
+*Note: if you installed via the CONDA method, omit the ".py" extension at the end of shi7 and shi7_learning*

 1. To run interactively on a supercomputer like MSI (skip this step otherwise):
 ```
 isub -n nodes=1:ppn=16 -m 22GB -w 12:00:00`